Kristofer Myhre

 Myhre was a national board member of the Federation of Norwegian Industries and a central board member of the Norwegian Employers' Confederation.
-He was deputy mayor of Skoger, and also served as public trustee in Drammen Municipality and member of the Labour Court of Norway from 1915 to 1919.
+He was deputy mayor of Skoger Municipality, and also served as public trustee in Drammen Municipality and member of the Labour Court of Norway from 1915 to 1919.
 He was a vice consul for Belgium from 1921, and also a board member of Drammens Trævarefabrik and Wriedts Bryggeri and supervisory council member of Forsikringsselskapet Norge.